-Some Periods to Avoid
+Some Times to Avoid Visiting Myanmar

 Now the best time to visit Myanmar because it still a relatively less visted destination in Asia.
-However, there are still some certain periods that we'd suggest you try to avoid Myanmar:
+However, there are still some certain periods that we'd suggest you try to avoid visiting Myanmar:

 - Speaking solely for weather, the wet season might be the most unfriendly time for traveling.
 During June to September, rainfall increases and strong winds typically batter the country.
 Roads, hotels and restaurants will be shut down at times, making much of the country inaccessible.

 - While the time from November to February is the best time, if you are looking to be left-alone-in-another-world experience, you should probably cross Myanmar off from your Christmas holiday list.
 A good number of westerners are drawn by the coolest weather and the idea of spending Christmas in an exotic country.